 This page presents the Properties panel of Substance 3D Designer, its layout and the different rollouts and categories and parameters you can find within.
-It is focused on properties for Substance Graphs.
-Function graphs, MDL Graphs and FX maps have simpler layouts.
+It is focused on properties for Substance compositing graphs. function graphs, MDL graphs and FX-Map graphs have simpler layouts.

 Table of Contents